‘Tangled: Before Ever After’ Showcases Life For Rapunzel Before Her Wedding #TangledTheSeries #BeOurGuestEvent

 You are introduced to a character named Lady Cane fairly early on.
 She has a sleeve tattoo which is unusual for females in Disney films.

-BEN BALISTERI : Well, I’ll just say tune in for the answer to those.
+BEN BALISTERI : Well, I’ll just say tune into Tangled Before and After for the answer to those.
 I mean even with the tattoo and stuff like that, I mean I think it was just literally one of the cool things about the programmer we’re using, it’s called Harmony, is it’s sort of this blend between doing CG and 2-D. I mean technically, what we’re doing is we’re building like all of these characters in a computer by flat images that end up spinning around.

 In traditional 2-D animation, you could never, ever get away with a detailed tattooed.
 You’d kill somebody by having them to draw it 10 billion times.
 But in the computer, we can actually just plant it on there and have it spin around.
 So, some of it’s just a little bit of, of us as designers on the show being able to get in with some cool, nitty-gritty details.
 From a character standpoint, it definitely says something about a personality and for Lady Cane.